 f(g(x)) = f(x½) = (x½)2 = x,

 g(f(x)) = g(x2) = (x2)½ = x.

-then x + 3 is the argument of the function
+When we write f(x), then x is the argument of the function.

 Example 2.
 Solve for x:

 Solution.
 To do that, we must first extract the argument, x + 3.
 To extract the argument of any function, simply take its inverse.
 In this example, take the 4th root of both sides of the equation.
 We can write immediately